RaquelPlaza/angular5-dojo/README.md

 ];
 ```

 We have now configured our components to routes!
-If we go to localhost:4200/my-plan we would access the MyPlanComponent and so on.
-It should also be noted that providing a blank path like the first item in the array will act as the home page so localhost:4200 will now go directly to the NewPlanComponent.
+Once we've configured our app core view we will be able to visit these routes.

 Now you may be thinking this is all nice but what if my module has a lot of components, won’t this become messy.
 The answer is yes and it is why its good practise to separate out your routing into its own module!*** You can try this now if you want or after the dojo.